-COMM 4653 Theories of Human Communication 3 credits: 3 hours lecture
+COMM 4653 Theories of Human Communication

 Origin and development of basic concepts in communication theory.
 Survey and analysis of communication theories and models used in quantitative and qualitative research.
 An applied research paper is required.

 COMM 4663 Performance Studies

 Cutting, arranging, and delivery of all literary forms and development of original character studies.
 Special emphasis on program building.